An Exploration of Learnt Representations of W Jets

 Evaluating Eq.~(\ref{equ:Ds}) explicitly gives $D_1, D_2 = 1$ for $\beta < \bar{\sigma}$ and $D_1, D_2 = 0$ for $\beta > \bar{\sigma}$.

-The general case of a $D$-dimensional Gaussian dataset with variances $\{\bar{\sigma}_i\}$ is more complicated, but it can be shown that there are minima when $D$ latent space axes are aligned with the principal axes of the data.
-In this case, the problem reduces to $D$ independent copies of the one-dimensional case.
-In this case, $D_1, D_2$ both count the number of directions for which $\beta < \bar{\sigma}_i$, which is the same as the number of active dimensions that have $\text{KL} > 0$
+The general case of a $d$-dimensional Gaussian dataset with variances $\{\bar{\sigma}_i\}$ is more complicated, but it can be shown that there are minima when $d$ latent space axes are aligned with the principal axes of the data.
+In these minima, the problem reduces to $d$ independent copies of the one-dimensional case.
+In this case, $D_1, D_2$ both count the number of directions for which $\beta < \bar{\sigma}_i$, which is the same as the number of active dimensions that have $\KL > 0$

 In summary, the VAE probes in detail directions that have characteristic scale larger than $\beta$, and averages over directions which have scale smaller than $\beta$.
-The $\bar{\sigma}_i$s play the role of the $\beta_\text{crit}$s of the end of Section~\ref{sec:dataetc}.
-Note that the quantity $\lambda_2$, which for $\beta \ll \bar{\sigma}_i$ is given approximately by $\lambda_2 \simeq \beta / \sigma_i$, gives the conversion factor between distances along latent coordinates $z_i$ and distance in the real space.
+The $\bar{\sigma}_i$s play the role of the $\beta_\text{crit}$s of Section~\ref{sec:experiments}.

-Nonlinear VAEs trained on non-Gaussian data have no guarantee to follow this behaviour, in which case the behaviour of these quantities become a diagnostic of how closely the behaviour of the data resembles that of a Gaussian.
+Nonlinear VAEs trained on non-Gaussian data have no guarantee to follow this behaviour, in which case the behaviour of these quantities can be regarded as a diagnostic of how closely the behaviour of the data resembles that of a Gaussian.